History of Gaza: Islamisation

-The arrival of the Muslim Arabs brought drastic changes to Gaza; its churches were transformed into mosques, including the Cathedral of John the Baptist (previously the Temple of Marnas), which became the Great Mosque of Gaza.
+The arrival of the Muslim Arabs brought great changes to Gaza's religious and urban landscape; its churches were transformed into mosques, including the Cathedral of John the Baptist (previously the Temple of Marnas), which became the Great Mosque of Gaza.
 Gaza's population adopted Islam as their religion relatively quickly in contrast with the city's countryside.
 Eventually, Arabic became the official language.
 The Christian population was reduced to an insignificant minority and the Samaritan residents deposited their property with their high priest and fled the city east upon the Muslim conquest.

 Administrative district

 Gaza was placed under the administration of Jund Filastin ("District of Palestine") of Bilad al-Sham province during Rashidun rule, and continued to be part of the district under the successive caliphates of the Umayyads and Abbasids.

 Umayyad period

 Under the Umayyads Gaza served as a minor administrative center.
 In 672 an earthquake struck the city but there are few details of its effects.
 Under the caliph-appointed governors, Christians and Jews were taxed, though their worship and trade continued, as noted in the writings of bishop Willibald, who visited the city in 723.
 Nevertheless, exports of wine and olives declined and the overall prosperity of Palestine and Gaza went down.